 Dementia changes the entire brain.
-In Alzheimer's disease, nerve cells in the brain die and are replaced by something called plaques and tangles.
+In Alzheimer's disease, nerve cells in the brain are damaged by something called plaques and tangles.
 As the nerve cells die, the brain gets smaller.
 Over time, the brain shrinks, affecting nearly all its functions.